IncPlusPlus/NetProgFinalProject/README.md

 - [x] The server can communicate with slave nodes
 - [x] A user can send individual math expressions to be processed.
 - [x] An API user can provide some sort of list of commands to the server which will be processed and returned
-- [ ] The server can offload individual commands to slaves and send back the aggregate result to the client
+- [x] The server can offload individual commands to slaves and send back the aggregate result to the client
-- [ ] Have the slaves each send a constant heartbeat to the server which will also tell the server the utilization of the slave.
-The server will then determine how many tasks to give to each slave to optimize utilization.
-- [ ] The commands can be sophisticated and invoked using reflection (likely won’t happen)
-- [ ] The tasks can be transported and executed using bytecode manipulation (way too ambitious)
+- [x] Have the server offload work onto the least busy slave
 - [x] The server will be able to deal with big matrices.
+- [ ] The commands can be sophisticated and invoked using reflection (likely won’t happen (didn't happen))
+- [ ] The tasks can be transported and executed using bytecode manipulation (way too ambitious (**way too ambitious**))

 ## Team members